mrandrewmills/Fixed-Width-Text-File-Toolkit/readme.md

 A. I've parsed a 17MB file with 50,000 lines in less than 4 seconds.
 Your mileage will vary, depending upon how much available RAM your computer has and how large your textfile is.

+Q. WHAT HAPPENED TO THE DEMO?

+A. Even though the demo data I used was public information released in [a weekly report by the Fairfax County Police Department](http://www.fairfaxcounty.gov/police/crime/arrest.txt), some folks (like jreacher) have falsely accused me of exposing their "private information."
+Quite frankly, I removed the data and the demo because I've got better things to do than deal with entitled crybabies who are upset because their names turned up in a Google search after they were arrested or received a ticket.

 ##Tutorial

 To use the Fixed Width File Toolkit in your PHP script, you first need to include it.
 Like so: